 BT uses EE as its network provider and they currently offer 5G coverage, but only to their existing customers who bought their 5G smartphones directly from their stores.
 The mobile network operator currently doesn’t sell any 5G devices, meaning new customers can’t benefit from the network’s 5G coverage, as you must purchase their device directly from BT Mobile’s stores in order to gain access to their 5G service.
 We still recommend checking out our BT Mobile Review.
 We’re sure they will start selling new 5G smartphones soon!

-Mobile virtual network operators like SMARTY, giffgaff, 1p Mobile and Virgin Mobile are planning to offer 5G “very soon”, but they are yet to announce an official date.
+Mobile virtual network operators like SMARTY, Superdrug Mobile, and 1p Mobile are planning to offer 5G “very soon”, but they are yet to announce an official date.
 ASDA Mobile officially announced that they will offer 5G in early 2021 using Vodafone’s 5G network.

 Best Wallet-Friendly 5G SIM Only Plan: Three’s traditional PAYG SIMs are 5G Ready and at no extra cost.
 Just pay for what you use!